MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/add-annotations-hololens.md

 <div class="embeddedvideo"><iframe src="https://www.microsoft.com/videoplayer/embed/RE2F9qy" frameborder="0" allowfullscreen=""></iframe></div>
 <br>

 The previous video shows how to place an arrow using HoloLens gestures.
-If you’re using HoloLens 2, remember that you can select the **Arrow** tool by touching it directly, and you position your arrow in space using your hand ray.
+If you’re using HoloLens 2, remember that you can select the **Arrow** tool by touching it directly, and  position the arrow in space by using your hand ray.

 ## Draw in your space